jamsocket/stateroom/README.md

 Services can either be native Rust code that runs in the server process, or be compiled into [WebAssembly](https://webassembly.org/) modules and loaded dynamically.

-## Concepts

-### Services

-A Jamsocket server hosts one or more **services**.
-Services determine how the server responds to various types of messages.

-### Clients

-External connections into a Jamsocket server are called **clients**.
-Usually, clients have a 1:1 correspondence with *users*, so the term *user* is (informally) interchangable with *client*.

-### Rooms

-When clients connect to a Jamsocket server, they connect to a particular **room**.
-Each room has a 1:1 correspondence with an instance of your service.
-This means that all service state is scoped to a room.
-Client identifiers are also scoped to a room, and when a service broadcasts a message it is delivered only to clients in that service instance's room.

-You can think of rooms as being isolated and independent of each other, analogous to rooms in a chat service.

 ## Usage

 To create a Jamsocket service, implement the `SimpleJamsocketService` trait.
 There's only one function that you *must* implement, the constructor `new`.